-Deer have varying personalities, each reacting differently to certain control methods.
+- Deer have varying personalities, with each reacting differently to certain control methods.
 Employing multiple deer control products at once will provide the most thorough and effective defense against deer.

-When planning new landscaping, avoid planting vegetation that's high in protein and moisture like beans, peas, lettuces, leafy vegetables, impatients, roses, pansies and hostas.
+- When planning new landscaping, avoid planting vegetation that's high in protein and moisture like beans, peas, lettuces, leafy vegetables, impatiens, roses, pansies and hostas.
 Try deer-resistant plant varieties to reduce attraction to your yard.

 - Deer prefer level terrain and don't like to climb, so by creating different levels of ground in your yard, you can discourage them from entering.
 Install terraces or porches, add large mounds of mulch, dig ditches, or even stack pallets around your yard to keep deer out.